---Roots dating back, over four generations from Italy, to the USA, when nonno Santo opened, the Stony Brook Restaurant and Hotel in Long Island, NY that tragically, burned in a fire.
-Santo moved his young family, to Miami, FL, for a fresh start.
-Where Tony, Mast' Antonio, Santo affectionately, called his son.
-As a young boy fished in the Miami River, roller-skated to the local grocery store for family and neighbors, rode his pony amongst the stunning waterways.
-Likewise, backdrops of construction and prohibition, when the city allowed gambling and lax regulation, propelled thousands migrating from the north US, to downtown Miami.
+--Roots dating back over four generations from Italy to the USA.
+When nonno Santo, opened his first Hotel and Restaurant in Stony Brook, Long Island, NY that tragically, burned in a fire.
+Moving his young family, to Miami, FL, for a fresh start, where Tony, Mast' Antonio, Santo affectionately, called his son.
+As a youngster, fished in the Miami River, roller-skated to the local grocery store, for family and neighbors.
+Rode his pony, amongst stunning waterways and backdrops of lively, construction, after the city allowed gambling and lax regulation.
+Propelling many to migrate from northern USA to downtown Miami, Fl.

-Capitalizing, on opening the first Italian establishment on 1st Avenue, and Brickell, Santo called, the Empire Bar & Grill.
-Later adapting the name, Allegro to entice new customers, Santo introduced, ‘Small Plates.’
+Opening, the first Italian establishment, on 1st Avenue, and Brickell, called the Empire Bar & Grill.
+Later adapting the name, Allegro, where Santo introduced, ‘Small Plates.’
 Delicious samplings of the menu, handed out to patrons enthusiastically, waiting to dine.
-Additionally, providing a harmonious, lively place with local musicians entertaining his guests, hence, the name, ‘Allegro’ was born, and the next generation of family owned, Restaurants and Bars.
+Enjoying, harmonious vibes from local musicians, entertaining the guests.
+Hence, the name, ‘Allegro,’ was born, and the next generation of family-owned, restaurants, and bars.

-And if that was not enough of an exciting upbringing, this enterprising Restaurateur, together with his son, Santino and business partner, expanded the family business into New York City's, Discothèque scene.
-Building, the Club Heat from an abandoned warehouse, to a famous Manhattan nightspot and main rival to the legendary, Steve Rubell’s, Studio 54.
-Igniting many media frenzies and a sundry of celebrity sightings, with two Superstar Rock and Roll shows a night, and vast waiting lines reaching back to the West Side Highway.
+As the festive upbringing came full circle, this beloved restaurateur with his enterprising son and business partner, Santino.
+Expanded the family business into New York City's, Discothèque scene.
+Building, club Heat from a massive, abandoned warehouse in Manhattan’s Canal district.
+To one of the hottest nightclubs and main rival to legendary, Steve Rubell’s, Studio 54.
+Triggering multimedia frenzies, celebrity sightings, two Rock and Roll shows a night, with long waiting lines reaching almost to the West Side Highway--